json-schema-org/website/pages/blog/posts/applicability-json-schema-fundamentals-part-1.md

 The value of `additionalProperties` is not just a Boolean, but a Schema.
 This subschema value is applied to all values of the instance object that are not defined in the `properties` object in our example.
 You could use `additionalProperties` to allow additional properties, but constrain their values to be a String.

 <specialBox>
   <p>There is a little simplification here to help us understand the concept we're looking to learn.
-If you want to dig a little deeper, check out our <a href="https://json-schema.org/understanding-json-schema/reference/object.html#additional-properties" target="_blank">learning resources on `additionalProperties`</a>.</p>
+If you want to dig a little deeper, check out our <a href="https://json-schema.org/understanding-json-schema/reference/object.html#additional-properties" target="_blank" rel="noopener noreferrer">learning resources on `additionalProperties`</a>.</p>
 </specialBox>

 Finally, what if we expect an Object, but are given an Array or another non-object type?